Skip to main content

 Optimize Your Contract Terms →

-Success by Fair Cost Gap:
+General guidance by Fair Cost Gap size:

 What happens: Care home knows you have no alternatives, zero leverage Cost: Minimal to no discount achieved How to avoid: Research 3-5 homes before negotiating.
 Show you have options.
 Never say "This is our only choice."